KushSaraf/Team_Arceus_Hackout/README.md

 ## ⚠️ Current Limitations & Known Issues

 ### 🔴 **Critical Issues**
+- **Synthetic Training Data**: The coastal erosion model uses synthetic target variables created from existing features.
+This is acceptable for demonstration purposes but should not be used in production without real erosion measurements.
 - **Model Accuracy**: Current ML models are basic Random Forest implementations and may need retraining with more data
 - **Feature Extraction**: Image feature extraction is simplified and may not capture all relevant patterns
 - **Error Handling**: Limited error handling for edge cases and network failures